 Facebook (who own Instagram and WhatsApp), Snapchat, Twitter and some other companies have been heavily criticised for causing serious harm to many of their users and others, including by

-Although little, if any, of this sort of material is illegal in the sense that its disseminators break criminal law.
-Individuals and organisations are therefore free to disseminate such material amongst themselves within the UK It is noticeable, though, that such material almost never finds its way into the mainly self-regulated mainstream media in the UK, although 'shock jocks and Fox News openly disseminate similar material via US media.
-There is a nevertheless a considerable head of steam behind efforts to force Big Tech to accept that they have a duty of care to certain of their vulnerable users in the UK, which might be enforced by a regulator.
+Very little, if any, of this sort of material is illegal in the sense that its disseminators break criminal law.
+Individuals and organisations are therefore currently free to disseminate such material within the UK It is noticeable, though, that such material almost never finds its way into the mainly self-regulated mainstream media in the UK, although 'shock jocks and Fox News openly disseminate similar material via US media.
+There is a therefore a considerable head of steam behind efforts to force Big Tech to accept that they have a duty of care to certain of their vulnerable users in the UK, which might be enforced by a regulator.
 Some, but not all, would extend this to a duty to eradicate fake news.

 But there is also considerable concern that the state should not get involved in censoring either the activities or the content of what are essentially communications companies.
 This web page summarises the recent history of this debate.